47sour/47sour/README.md

 - 🎨 Specializing in **Logo Design**, **Brand Identity** and **Web Design**
 - 📱 Experienced in **Social Media Management** and online presence optimization
 - 🌱 Continuously growing my skills to deliver modern, creative, and effective designs
-- 📫 Reach out to me on Discord: `sour.design#xxxx` (bitte deine vollständige Discord-ID ergänzen)
+- 📫 Reach out to me on Discord: `sour.design`

 ---